benbotto/test-repo/README.md

 #### Adding Ingress

 Right now, connecting to our API is a bit obscure given that it's only accessible over an ephemeral port.
 Ideally we should be able to connect to our API on port 80.
 We'll use an [ingress resource](https://kubernetes.io/docs/concepts/services-networking/ingress/) to manage external access.
 An ingress resource defines rules that allow inbound connections to access services within the cluster.
 Those rules require an [ingress controller](https://kubernetes.io/docs/concepts/services-networking/ingress/#ingress-controllers) to be running inside the cluster.
 There are a number of different controllers to choose from, and the default varies between cloud providers.
-Minikube by default uses the [nginx-ingress](https://github.com/helm/charts/tree/master/stable/nginx-ingress) controller, and that's the one we're going to use.
-Since it's Minikube's default, we could use it implicitly, but it's best to explicitly install a controller as a dependency.
+Minikube by default uses the [`nginx-ingress`](https://github.com/helm/charts/tree/master/stable/nginx-ingress) controller, and that's the one we're going to use.
+Since it's Minikube's default, we could use it implicitly by [enabling the ingress addon](https://kubernetes.github.io/ingress-nginx/deploy/#minikube), but it's best to explicitly install a controller as a dependency.
 That way if we later deploy to a cloud provider we can rest assured that the same controller will be used in all our environments.

 Like the applications we develop, Helm charts can have dependencies.
 Helm is, after all, a package manager.
 Subcharts can be manually added to our `k8s/charts`  directory, or, alternatively, we can add a `requirements.yaml` file and declare dependencies in a few short lines.
 We'll use the latter method, so create [`k8s/requirements.yaml`](https://raw.githubusercontent.com/benbotto/k8s-tutorial-api/1.2.0/k8s/requirements.yaml).